Carol Shaw: After games

-In 1984 Shaw returned to Tandem.
+In 1984, Shaw returned to Tandem.
 She took early retirement in 1990 and subsequently did some voluntary work including a position at the Foresight Institute.
-She has credited the success of River Raid as being a significant factor in enabling her to retire early.
+Shaw has credited the success of River Raid as being a significant factor in enabling her to retire early.

 In 2017, Shaw received the Industry Icon Award at The Game Awards.
 In the same year, she donated her gaming memorabilia, including games, boxes, source code, and designs, to the Strong National Museum of Play.

 Personal life

 Shaw lives in California and has been married to Ralph Merkle, a researcher in cryptography and nanotechnology, since 1983.
 They are signed up for cryopreservation with the Alcor Life Extension Foundation.